 Dr. Steinberg’s administrative and professional activities have included serving as a member of UConn’s Institutional Review Board, as faculty advisor to the UConn Department of Psychology’s Committee on Diversity in Clinical Psychology, as secretary of the Association of Doctoral Education in Clinical Neuropsychology (ADECN), and as a member of the Scientific Program Committee of the International Neuropsychological Society (INS).
-Further, he has served as secretary of the Neuropsychology Division of the Connecticut Psychological Association (CPA) and as a member of CPA’s Legislative and Education Committees.
+He has also served as co-chair of the Professional Affairs Committee of the Connecticut Psychological Association (CPA), as secretary of CPA’s Neuropsychology Division, and as a member of CPA’s Legislative and Education Committees.
+In 2020, he received CPA’s Award for Distinguished Contributions to the Practice of Psychology.
 Finally, he has served as an ad hoc reviewer for several peer-reviewed professional journals (Aging, Neuropsychology, and Cognition; Archives of Clinical Neuropsychology; Brain and Cognition; Epilepsia; Neuropsychology; Psychological Assessment; and The Clinical Neuropsychologist).
-As an investigator, Dr. Steinberg has conducted behavioral and/or functional neuroimaging research on age-related changes in brain structure and mental abilities, the neuropsychological consequences of mild traumatic brain injury (mTBI), associations between premorbid intelligence and cognitive test performances, and factors that affect jurors’ decision-making and retention of information presented at trial.
+As an investigator, Dr. Steinberg has conducted behavioral and/or functional neuroimaging (fMRI) research on age-related changes in brain structure and mental abilities, the neuropsychological consequences of mild traumatic brain injury (mTBI), associations between premorbid intelligence and cognitive test performances, and factors that affect jurors’ decision-making and retention of information presented at trial.
 His theoretical interests have included the microstructure of the cerebral and cerebellar cortices and subcortical, cerebellar, and interhemispheric contributions to neuropsychological processes.

 Dr. Steinberg joined Comprehensive Neuropsychological Services in 2002.
-He was appointed Director of Training in 2012 and HIPAA Compliance Officer in 2015.
+He served as Director of Training from 2012 to 2021 and was appointed HIPAA Compliance Officer in 2015.
 He has served as Director since 2020.

 Comprehensive Neuropsychological Services, P.C.